RTEMS/rtems-docs/filesystem/fileystem_implmentation.rst

 mount table and functional handler information.
 The diagram in Figure 8 depicts the relationship between and among the following components.

-# File Descriptor Table
+File Descriptor Table:
   This is an internal RTEMS structure that tracks all currently defined file descriptors in the system.
 The index that is returned by the file open() operation references a slot in this table.
 The slot contains a pointer to the file descriptor table entry for this file.
 The rtems_libio_t structure represents the file control block.

-# Allocation of entry in the File Descriptor Table
+Allocation of entry in the File Descriptor Table:
   Access to the file descriptor table is controlled through a semaphore that is implemented using the rtems_libio_allocate() function.
 This routine will grab a semaphore and then scan the file control blocks to determine which slot is